 Cameras today all have light meters and probably exposure automation for point-and-shoot.
-But still, if your use actually is concerned with selecting proper camera settings for the difficult situations (still true for many of us), then Sunny 16 is another general rule of thumb we should all know, an old guideline for determining outdoor daytime camera exposure without a light meter.
+But still, if your use actually is concerned with selecting proper camera settings for the difficult situations (still true for many of us), then Sunny 16 is a general rule of thumb you should know, a very old guideline for determining reasonable outdoor daytime camera exposure without a light meter.
 If you reach an exposure in far disagreement with Sunny 16, you might be correct, but maybe give it more thought.
-I've mentioned it a few times, as an automatically assumed notion of proper exposure under bright sun.
+I've mentioned Sunny 16 a few times elsewhere, used as an automatically assumed notion of reasonably proper exposure under bright sun.
 The idea is that since the bright sun is a constant, it always provides the same exposure (but atmospheric conditions like haze will vary it).
-The Sunny 16 rule says that the exposure for frontal lighting in bright sun is f/16 at 1/ISO seconds (all Equivalent Exposures work too of course).
-So, Sunny 16 in bright direct sun with ISO 100 is 1/100 second at f/16, or 1/200 second at f/11, or 1/400 second at f/8, etc. (within about 1/3 stop anyway.
-EV 15 in bright sun is ISO 100, 1/125 at f/16, or 1/3 stop different than Sunny 16.
+The Sunny 16 rule says that the exposure for frontal lighting in bright sun is f/16 at 1/ISO seconds (all Equivalent Exposures work too).
+So, Sunny 16 in bright direct sun with ISO 100 is 1/100 second at f/16, or 1/200 second at f/11, or 1/400 second at f/8, etc. Metered EV 15 in bright sun is ISO 100, 1/125 at f/16, or 1/3 stop less than Sunny 16.
 But in fact, humidity might meter to read 1/3 EV less than EV 15 even in bright sun in clear sky, but it’s close.

-The f/16 is only important because it matches the 1/ISO shutter speed at ISO 100 in bright sun.
-But if the same shutter speed, f/16 ISO 100 is equivalent to f/22 ISO 50, or f/11 ISO 200, etc. Use the combination of best use for you.
-One of the oldest rules used for news photographers for depth of field is "f/8 and be there".
-Landscape and macro photographers may tend towards equivalent exposures with f/22 for maximum depth of field.
-And there are times for f/2.8 or f/4, but if the light is adequate, f/8 is really hard to fault in DSLR type cameras.
+The f/16 in the rule is only important because then it matches the 1/ISO used as shutter speed in bright sun.
+But if the same shutter speed, f/16 ISO 100 is also equivalent to f/22 ISO 50, or f/11 ISO 200, etc. Use the equivalent combination of best use for you.
+Landscape and macro photographers may tend towards stopped down equivalent exposures with f/22 for maximum depth of field.
+And there are times for f/1.4 or f/2.8, but if the light is adequate, f/5.6 or f/8 are really hard to fault in DSLR type cameras.
 Automation in cellphones with tiny camera sensors will often use f/1.4 or thereabouts and will still have impressive depth of field.

 Shadows in Sunny 16 are technically not precise, and which did work better for negative film (negative film had more latitude than digital, and saw advantage in overexposure of shadows, plus the film processing guy corrected the prints too).
-Light meters do of course have an advantage, more important for slides and digital today.
+Light meters do have an advantage, important for slides and digital today.
 But if no light meter, Sunny 16 and the shadows can be a big help for estimating exposures in outdoor daylight.

-Back in the day, every roll of film came with a data sheet that included a similar exposure chart, used before cameras had built-in light meters, it was used.
-This seemed normal, but photography was harder work than today, with no light meter, and we couldn't see the result until later (when no longer at the scene).
+Back in the day, every roll of film came with a data sheet that included a similar exposure chart, used before cameras had built-in light meters.
+This seemed normal, but photography was harder work than today, with no light meter, and no automation, and we couldn't see the result until much later (when no longer at the scene).
 Bracketing helped difficult cases, but we also learned to think about what we were doing.
 Actually consciously looking at the scene to judge what it needs is a skill that photographers should learn.
-And the B&W negative film had greater latitude which allowed it.
+And the B&W negative film had greater latitude which allowed more leeway.
 Dark room work could fix it (as can shooting raw today).
 But my notion of the significance of Sunny 16 for digital today is this: If you have access to a light meter, go with it, learn to use it, that's what it's for.
-If no metering capability is available, Sunny 16 may not be precise, but it can get close to the ballpark.
+If no metering capability is available, Sunny 16 may not be precise, but it can get close to the ballpark for many outdoor scenes.
 And when there is doubt about your metered value, knowing Sunny 16 can be a confirmation of reasonableness.

 In bright sun, Sunny 16 implies any Equivalent Exposure of f/16 at shutter speed at 1/ISO seconds (i.e., ISO 100 uses f/16 at 1/100 second, or equivalents, like f/8 at 1/400 second).
 This assumes frontal lighting, from two hours after sunrise to two hours before sunset.
-Back lighting probably needs another stop or two of more exposure.
+Side or back lighting will need another stop or two of more exposure.

 |f/4||Open shade/sunset||No shadows||Open shade is illuminated by clear sky overhead|